How to Make Wooden Bunnies for Easter

 Have you seen the adorable assortment of wooden Easter bunny crafts on Pinterest.
 With some scrap wood and supplies I had on hand I was able to make these wooden Easter bunnies using wire for moveable ears.
 Instead of making one wooden Easter bunny I created two, a female bunny and a taller male bunny.

-To display my little crafted bunny friends I placed them on a large platter surrounded by homemade chocolate peanut butter eggs.
+To display my little crafted rabbit friends I placed them on a large platter surrounded by homemade chocolate peanut butter eggs.
 A bunny has to keep their eyes on the chocolate of a certain someone will eat them all.
 As the two DIY wooden Easter bunnies are unbreakable, I don’t have to worry about little hand knocking them over while helping themselves to the homemade Easter eggs.

 For my Easter bunnies, I used some more of the leftover 3/4″ plywood I made this other decorative Easter bunny from, but you can make them using 1 by 6″ lumber as well.
-The pattern is included, so let’s get going on the tutorial.
+The rabbit pattern is included, so let’s get going on the tutorial.
 The eggs in the garden are homemade, and I will share the recipe for the chocolate peanut butter eggs next week.

 DIY Easter Bunny Craft with Wire Ears Tutorial